 Our programs are created to support families with a child under 18 years old, living at home or medical care facility, meeting at least one of the following criteria:

-* Undiagnosed with severe complex needs, considered medically fragile
+* Undiagnosed with medically complex or medically fragile needs

 * Diagnosed with a debilitating neurologic, metabolic, or genetic medical condition